LIS

 A. Applicants for child care subsidy and services must be at least 18 years of age unless they are an emancipated minor.

-B. Applicants are required to sign an application, to provide verification of identity, and to cooperate with an assessment by the local department of social services.
+B. Applicants are required to sign an application, provide verification of identity, and cooperate with an assessment by the local department of social services.

-D. Consumer education, including education on the selection and monitoring of quality child care and how to access information regarding their selected vendor as to the (i) health and safety requirements met by the vendor; (ii) licensing or regulatory requirements met by the vendor; (iii) date the vendor was last inspected and any history of violations; and (iv) any voluntary quality standards met by the vendor, must be provided to parents to assist them in gaining needed information about the availability of child care services and providers.
-Parents must also be provided information on how to obtain a developmental screening for their child.
+D. Consumer education, including education on the selection and monitoring of quality child care and how to access information regarding the selected vendor as to the (i) health and safety requirements met by the vendor, (ii) licensing or regulatory requirements met by the vendor, (iii) date the vendor was last inspected and any history of violations, and (iv) any voluntary quality standards met by the vendor, must be provided to parents to assist the parents in gaining needed information about the availability of child care services and providers.
+Parents must also be provided information on how to obtain a developmental screening for a child.

 E. The department shall establish scales for determining financial eligibility for the income eligible child care subsidy program categories in subdivision 2 of 8VAC20-790-30.

-1. Recipients in the TANF child care program category shall be considered income eligible based on their receipt of TANF; the local department shall not be required to verify their income.
+2. Recipients in the TANF child care program category shall be considered income eligible based on receipt of TANF; the local department shall not be required to verify their income.

-2. At initial eligibility determination, income eligibility shall be determined by measuring the family's countable income and size against the percentage of the federal poverty guidelines for their locality.
+3. At initial eligibility determination, income eligibility shall be determined by measuring the family's countable income and size against the percentage of the federal poverty guidelines for the family's locality.
 The family's income cannot exceed 85% of the state median income.

-3. At redetermination, if a recipient family's countable income exceeds the initial eligibility limit, they shall be considered income eligible until their countable income meets or exceeds the exit eligibility limit established by the department.
+4. At redetermination, if a recipient family's countable income exceeds the initial eligibility limit, the family shall be considered income eligible until its countable income meets or exceeds the exit eligibility limit established by the department.
 The family's income cannot exceed 85% of the state median income.

 G. Income to be counted in determining income eligibility includes all earned and unearned income received by the family except the following: